-Visiting the Jewish District in Venice is one of the top things for visitors to do in the city.
-It was the world’s first ghetto (in fact the word ghetto itself comes from Italian), established in 1516, when the Venetian Republic restricted Jews to this area of the city.
-Today there remains a distinct Jewish population in the area, with numerous synagogues, Jewish restaurants, delicious bakeries and a museum, making the area a fascinating source of culture and history.
+Visiting the Jewish District in Venice is one of the top things to do in the city.
+It was the world’s first ghetto (in fact, the word ghetto itself comes from the Venetian word for foundry), established in 1516, when the Venetian Republic restricted Jews to this area of the city.
+Today, there remains a distinct Jewish population in the area, with numerous synagogues, Jewish restaurants, delicious bakeries and a museum, making the area a fascinating source of culture and history.

-Three of Venice’s major sites are located in this square: the Basilica di San Marco,a Byzantine marvel, the Torre dell’Orologio, and the Doge’s Palace – a Gothic palace that was also the seat of the government under the Venetian Republic.
-The piazza itself is majestic, and visitors who go to Florence in the autumn or winter months might even see it flooded, with wooden platforms set up to enable people move around and the locals wading through the water in thigh-high rain boots.
+Four of Venice’s major sites are located in this square: the Basilica di San Marco (a Byzantine marvel), the Torre dell’Orologio, the Campanile and the Doge’s Palace – a Gothic palace that was also the seat of the government under the Venetian Republic.
+The piazza itself is majestic, and if you travel to Venice in the autumn or winter months you might even see it flooded, with wooden platforms set up to enable people to move around, and with the locals wading through the high water (known as acqua alta) in thigh-high rain boots.
 There are numerous cafés and restaurants dotted around the edge, making it the perfect place to relax and take in the local culture.

-Do as the Venetians and go for an aperitivo in the evening.
-Tourists and locals alike go to bars to order a drink and eat some ciccheti (snacks), a quick and authentic Italian way of having dinner.
-The traditional aperitivo drinks are made with bitter alcohol, such as Campari and Aperol, and there are three main options: Negroni, Spritz and Americano.
-Try one of Venice’s rooftop bars – Skyline Bar has a great panorama – or go for a more informal setting at Osteria All’Arco, which is frequented by locals and known in Venice for its delicious bar snacks.
+Do as the Venetians and go for aperitivo in the evening.
+Locals head to bars to order a drink and eat some cicchetti (snacks), a quick and authentic Italian way of having dinner.
+The traditional aperitivo drinks are made with a bitter orange alcohol, such as Campari or Aperol, and there are three main options: negroni, spritz and americano.
+Try one of Venice’s rooftop bars, or go for a more informal setting at Osteria All’Arco, which is frequented by locals and known in Venice for its delicious bar snacks.

 Climb the Campanile